jbisaga/MarkWahlberg/README.md

 # MarkWahlberg
-A templating engine for complex data inside documents.
-It's not markup, it's MarkWahlberg.
+A templating engine for complex data inside Github Markdown documents.
+It's not markup, it's not Markdown, it's MarkWahlberg.

 ## Getting started
 Run `npm install mark-wahlberg`

 ## What is a MarkWahlberg template?
 Glad you asked.
-A template is just a string containing zero or more embedded data points.
+A template is just a string, optionally in Markdown syntax, containing zero or more embedded data points.
 This is a template:
 ```
 When you go to the store, remember to pick up 4 gallons of milk.